Maude Latour: Career

 Latour is currently signed to Warner Records.
-She released her breakout single, "One More Weekend" in July 2020 and it has amassed over 29 million streams on Spotify.
+She released her breakout single, "One More Weekend" in July 2020 and it has amassed over 37 million streams on Spotify.
 Latour released her second EP Strangers Forever in October 2021 and in the spring of 2022 she headlined her first tour, performing in 13 cities across North America.

 In 2022, Latour released singles "Headphones", "Lola", and "Trees".
 She performed at Lollapalooza in July 2022.
 Ahead of the festival, she released a new single, "Probabilities".
 In addition to headlining her "What is This Feeling?" tour, Latour performed at multiple music festivals in the fall, including Austin City Limits Music Festival, All Things Go Fall Classic, and Music Midtown.

 On September 16, 2022, Latour shared on Instagram that she covered Kim Wilde's "Kids in America" for the 2022 Netflix film Do Revenge.
 Three days later, Latour announced her newest EP, 001, was to be released on September 30, 2022.
 On 001, 2 new songs were released, "001" and "Living It".
-Later on December 9, 2022 a new song "Reality television" was added to 001.
+On December 9, 2022, a new song "Reality television" was added to 001.

+In 2023, Latour released singles "Heaven", "Lunch", and "I am not the sun", which were all included on EP Twin Flame released on June 9.

+In 2024, Latour released "Too Slow", "Cursed Romantics", "Comedown", and "Whirlpool" in March, May, June, and August respectively.
+Her debut album, Sugar Water, was released on August 16, 2024.
+The album received positive reviews from major publications.
+Rolling Stone highlighted her as an "Artist You Need to Know" and praised the album's exploration of existential themes.
+PopMatters commended it for its lyrical depth and emotional resonance, while Earmilk described it as a dynamic and genre-blending project, stating that Latour "deserves infinite roses" for her innovative approach to pop music.
+She opened for the U.S. leg of Fletcher's In Search of the Antidote Tour in Fall 2024.

+On April 25, 2025, Latour released the single "Miss America."
+She stated that falling in love and meeting queer people while touring the U.S. inspired the song and described it as "a manifesto of a future with no nation state."

+In July 2025, Latour announced she will be opening for the second leg of Alex Warren's Cheaper Than Therapy Tour.

+Latour released the single "TickTickBoom" on September 12, 2025.

+On September 26, she released the deluxe edition of Sugar Water, including previously released singles "Miss America" and "TickTickBoom" plus three new tracks.

+Personal life

+Latour described herself as a "fluid bi girl" in 2022.